-Through this motion, a Port working group shall be established to develop further recommendations governing Port policy related to use of public-facing biometric technology.
-Issues to be addressed by this working group include:
+Through this motion, a port working group is established to develop further recommendations governing port policy related to use of public-facing biometric technology, which shall be submitted to the commission by the end of the first quarter of 2020.
+Issues to be addressed by this working group include the following:

-100 the strategic use and objectives of biometrics; 101

-- procurement; - transparency and accountability for biometric implementation; - auditing of this technology to ensure compliance and accuracy; - handling biometric data collected and stored from the technology; - protection of personally identifying information; - data security protocols and protection from unlawful or unauthorized access; - alignment with the Port's Welcoming Port Policy; - state and federal policy priorities; - outreach and public awareness strategy to prepare travelers and community members; - and any other relevant topics that arise.
+- the strategic use and objectives of biometrics; - procurement; - transparency and accountability for biometric implementation; - auditing of this technology to ensure compliance and accuracy, and auditing prior to approval of expansion of technology; - commitments or agreements with airlines, cruise operators, and other port tenants and users; - handling biometric data collected and stored from the technology; - protection of personally identifying information; - data security protocols and protection from unlawful or unauthorized access; - alignment with the port's Welcoming Port Policy; - state and federal policy priorities; - outreach and public awareness strategy to prepare travelers and community members; - and any other relevant topics that arise.

-In addition, the working group should develop a comprehensive list of known public-facing biometric implementation being planned at Port facilities over the next five years.
+In addition, the working group should develop a comprehensive list of known public-facing biometric implementation being planned at port facilities over the next five years.

-The working group will include, but not be limited to, representatives from the following Port departments: Aviation Security; Aviation Operations; Airport Innovation; Maritime Security; Maritime Operations; Commission Office; Office of Equity, Diversity & Inclusion; Information and Communications Technology; Information Security; Government Relations; Legal; and Police.
-The working group shall also seek input from community stakeholders.
-The policy recommendations shall be delivered to Commission by the 2nd guarter of 2020, and the Commission may create an ad hoc, limited term Commission Committee to oversee these efforts.
+The working group will include, but not be limited to, representatives from the following port departments: Aviation Security; Aviation Operations; Airport Innovation; Maritime Security; Maritime Operations; Commission Office; Office of Equity, Diversity, and Inclusion; Information and Communications Technology; Information Security; Government Relations; Legal; and Police.
+The working group shall also engage active participation from an advisory group comprised of community partners, travelers, maritime and aviation industry partners, and other impacted stakeholders.
+The working group shall meet at least once a month.
+The policy recommendations shall be delivered to commission by the end of the first quarter of 2020.
+The commission may create a special committee (an ad hoc, limited term commission committee) to oversee these efforts and expects a policy governing the use of public-facing biometric technology to be delivered to the commission by the end of the second quarter of 2020.